• Skip to main content

 Pumpkin Gobs aka Pumpkin Whoopie Pies

-In Pennsylvania, these treats are of Amish and PA Dutch origins (where they are called either whoopie pies or gobs depending on the region of PA), but they also have a tradition in New England (where they are always whoopie pies).
+In Pennsylvania, these tasty treats are of Amish and PA Dutch origins.
+And while folks in most parts of Pennsylvania call them by their most familiar name, whoopie pies, in southwestern PA, we call them Gobs.
+But whoopie pies aren’t just a PA thing.
+They also have a tradition in other parts of the U.S. like New England and the South.
 And whether you call them Gobs or whoopie pies, just know they are not actually pies, nor are they really cookies.
 They’re more of a little cake sandwich with a creamy filling.
 In this instance, a sweet cream cheese frosting-like because it’s so delicious with the pumpkin flavor.

 Pumpkin Gobs aka Pumpkin Whoopie Pies